 5.1.
 Blockchain

 Blockchain is an append-only database, often described as a trustless, trust-minimization, or low-trust system, that is secured by a peer-to-peer (p2p) network of computers.
-In the network, the blockchain is replicated among all the nodes so that each node has a copy of the blockchain.
+In the network, the blockchain is replicated so that each node has a copy of the blockchain.
 The main advantage of a blockchain is that it allows counterparties to transact in a secure manner without the need for a trusted third (or centralized) party.
 The term “blockchain” originates from Satoshi Nakamoto’s whitepaper, Bitcoin: A Peer-to-Peer Electronic Cash System, though Satoshi Nakamoto never mentions the word blockchain in the whitepaper to describe the block-based data structure.

 The blockchain data structure is an ordered list of blocks that each reference the previous block by the previous block’s cryptographic hash.
 “Each block consists of a set of transactions.”
 Once a new block is mined, each node will add the newly mined block to their copy of the blockchain.
 Once a block is appended to the blockchain, the newly-appended block cannot be removed or modified as to ensure the blockchain’s data integrity.